Welcome to my

 of the Skymap planetarium programme, which I would

-highly recommend.
+here.
 This allows me to find and centre objects on the CCD

 chip and control the scope from the computer.
 SkyMap Pro includes the GSC and thus stars down to mag 16+ are included, which